linode/apl-docs/docs/post-install.md

 ### Activate Drone

-[Gitea](https://gitea.io/en-us/) and [Drone](https://www.drone.io/) are an integral part of how Otomi cluster configurations are stored and updated.
+[Drone](https://www.drone.io/)is an integral part of how Otomi cluster configuration is stored and updated.

 1. Click on the **Drone** app (under Platform/Otomi Apps) in the console.